 - Less stringent employment requirements (a job offer may suffice)

-Physician loan uses are fairly broad, although the borrower must be purchasing a home to use as a primary residence.
+Physician loan uses are fairly broad, although the borrower must typically use the home as their primary residence.
+Many lenders accept single family homes, townhomes, condos and more.

 Who is eligible for a physician mortgage loan?